No doubt you've noticed the oversaturation of beginner Python tutorials and stats/machine learning references available on the internet.

 It provides real world application of time series analysis, statistical machine learning and Bayesian statistics, to directly produce profitable trading strategies with freely available open source software.

-If you've read my previous book, Successful Algorithmic Trading, you will have had a chance to learn some basic Python skills and apply them to simple trading strategies.
+If you've read our previous book, Successful Algorithmic Trading, you will have had a chance to learn some basic Python skills and apply them to simple trading strategies.

 However, you've grown beyond simple strategies and want to start improving your profitability and introducing some robust, professional risk management techniques to your portfolio.